- Cardiorespiratory

 To show sound waves.
 To make a model that demonstrates how an ear works.

-and Right Sides of the Brain- The purpose of the lesson is to have
+Right Sides of the Brain- The purpose of the lesson is to have students

-students become familiar with the left and right hemispheres of the
+become familiar with the left and right hemispheres of the human brain

-human brain and to engage in activities that activate powers that are
+and to engage in activities that activate powers that are dominant in

 - Fingerprints: 2 mini-teaches